aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 Actions speak louder than fortune cookies.
+> 🥠 Never do something halfway.
+If you do it w

-Last update: Thu Jul  9 08:16:55 2026
+Last update: Fri Jul 10 08:13:58 2026

 ### Let's play! 🎮